mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol.md

 ## Alternative Hosts Frame

 Used to communicate alternative endpoints.
-This can be used to send a new request of QUIC version but to the network devices IP address and port instead of using the same 4-tuple than the corresponsing end-to-end QUIC connection.
+This can be used to send a new request of QUIC version but to the network device's IP address and port instead of using the same 4-tuple than the corresponsing end-to-end QUIC connection.
 Alternatively, it can also be used to setup a full QUIC version 1 connection from the client to the nextwork